stephenfuqua/stephenfuqua.github.io/_posts/2020/2020-03-21-infrastructure-as-code-in-teamcity.md

 ## Learning Kotlin from TeamCity

-The [references](#references) at the bottom of this article can do much to help with Kotlin.
+While the [references](#references) at the bottom of this article can do much to help with understanding Kotlin, the following tips will help you get started in generating Kotlin configuration from _existing_ build configurations &mdash;
+which is a much easier way to get started compared to learning how to write TeamCity scripts from scratch.

 ### View Snippets in the UI